 Graduates are eligible to write the North American Veterinary Technician exam to qualify for registration with the Ontario Association of Veterinary Technicians.

 Numerous positions are available in private veterinary clinics for graduates.
-Opportunities also exist in research, meat inspection and with Humane Societies, pharmaceutical firms and in the care of animals in zoological parks.
+Opportunities also exist in research, with Humane Societies, pharmaceutical firms and zoological parks.

 Clinical placements may be on day, afternoon or weekend shifts anywhere in Ontario.
 Students are required to provide their own transportation to the clinical area.
 The College is not able to guarantee placements in Windsor-Essex or on a bus route.

 Prophylactic rabies immunization is REQUIRED and should be arranged through your Family Physician, local Public Health office, or can be obtained at the College.
 The cost is approximately $700 and is usually recovered through most drug plans.

 For programs with Experiential Learning (Work Placement/Internship): Costs for accommodation, if needed, travel and related expenses is at the student's own expense.
 It is recommended for most programs, that students have access to a laptop or desktop computer while away from home during experiential learning periods.